Bay of Baku: Ecologic condition

 According to a statement of a representative of the Ministry of Ecology and Natural Resources there are a lot of reasons of pollution of Baku bay.
 Wastes from industrial, dwelling and domestic objects located on the seashore and also exploitation of vessels, oil and gas deposits are the main factors that worsen the ecological condition.
 Works on investigation of depth of Baku bay began after 1996, and later works on extraction of metallic constructions and sunk vessels from water were begun.
 In 2007-2009's, large scale works on cleansing of the bay of sunken vessels, metallic constructions and non-exploited hydrotechnical constructions, non-serviceable subsea pipelines began.
 In all 4500 tons of scrap metal and approximately 412 tons of wooden waste were extracted from the sea.

 Part of the bay.
 A view from funicular.

 Ports and bridges

 Trade port is stretched along the northern and western shores of Baku bay.
 The port is fully re-equipped, all loading and unloading works in it are mechanized.
 There is a port for ferry quay in the north-western part of Baku bay.
-There is discussion on the need of construction of a bridge through Baku bay, - from Lokbatan to Zikh highway.
-It is considered that length of the bridge over the sea, from Shikh to Zig is 14,5 km.
-Total length of the bridge, which will be connected with encircling highway is 26 km.
+There is discussion on the need of construction of a bridge through Baku bay, from Lokbatan to Zikh highway.
+It is considered that length of the bridge over the sea, from Shikh to Zig is 14.5 km.
+The total length of the bridge, which will be connected with encircling highway is 26 km.
 The sea bridge will be constructed on high piers, for not impeding movement of vessels.
 Automobile highway through Baku bay will be paid.
-Construction works will last for 3,5 years.
+Construction works will last for 3.5 years.